 - Tiles interlock together just like foam flooring tiles–therefore, they’re very easy to install

-- Available in wide variety of bright colored flooring options
+- Available in a wide variety of bright colored flooring options

 - Easy to clean (just sweep or use a damp mop)

 - Extremely resistant to mold and mildew growth and most chemicals (which is good news for home gyms where oils and solvents may be present!)

 - Not as shock absorbent as rubber or foam gym flooring (some of the other best garage flooring options for your home gym)